Centinela Hospital Ranked as One of the Top 25 Hospitals in the Nation

 acute care hospital offering comprehensive, quality healthcare in a convenient,

 compassionate and cost effective manner.
-The hospital offers a level II
+The hospital offers an emergency

-emergency department, orthopedic care, advanced cardiac services, peripheral
+department, orthopedic care, advanced cardiac services, peripheral artery

-artery disease treatment and OB/GYN services in a caring and conducive
+disease treatment and OB/GYN services in a caring and conducive environment.

-environment.
-It is actively involved in improving the health of the community
+It is actively involved in improving the health of the community with

-with programs designed to meet the needs of those that it serves.
-For
+programs designed to meet the needs of those that it serves.
+For more

 About Prime Healthcare Services